google/etc2comp/README.md

   For VS 2013 : `cmake -G "Visual Studio 12 2013 Win64" ../`
   For VS 2015 : `cmake -G "Visual Studio 14 2015 Win64" ../`
   NOTE: To see what supported Visual Studio outputs there are, run `cmake -G`
-1. open the 'EtcTest' solution
+1. open the 'Etc2Comp' solution
 1. make the 'EtcTool' project the start up project
 1. (optional) in the project properties, under 'Debugging ->command arguments' add the argfile textfile thats included in the EtcTool directory.